nairsrijith/aba-services-app/README.md

 - **Admin Tools**
    - CLI script for bulk activation/deactivation (`scripts/manage_activation.py`)
    - Designation and activity management
+   - Manage pay rates for employees
+   - User login management
+   - Organization settings management to update name, address, log etc
+   - Email OAuth settings to send outgoing emails using Gmail
+   - Setting app into email testing mode to prevent mails from been sent to actual client or employee

 - **Data & Reporting**
-   - Persistent storage using SQLite (default)
+   - Persistent storage using SQLite (default) or Postgres
    - Data grouped and filtered by active/inactive status
    - Toggle to show/hide inactive records
+   - Calendar view for session visualization
+   - Dashboard with key statistics and metrics

 ## Setup & Deployment